qrvey/partner-portal/docs/data-router/DataRules/dr_conditionals.md

 }
 ```
 In this example, `$otherDataRuleId` holds the result of another **Data Rule**, and this value is evaluated in the statement.
 Meanwhile, `{{$userData.field1}}` is a reference to the user data, this will be replaced during the execution time.

+>Note, when the data comes from user input files, we use the double curly brackets.
+However when the data comes from another Data Rule, we do not use the double curly brackets.